mrfdev/CMI/Resources/FAQ/cmi-gettingstarted.md

 **Note:** This is perhaps important to mention.
 CMI is a big package, it covers a lot of server management topics, from kicks and msgs, to warps, kits, and custom commands.
 It's dynamic and flexible.
 And since every server is different: The approach to start might differ per server.

-- Run Spigot 1.16.5 or Paper 1.16.5, after setting it up /stop it.
+- Run CMI stable on Spigot 1.16.5 or Paper 1.16.5 using version 8.8.5.0, after setting it up /stop it.

+- Or Run CMI unstable-beta on Spigot 1.17 using test version 9.0.0.0, after setting it up, /stop it.

 - Put the CMI jar in the plugins/ directory.
 Start the server back up and let CMI install.